Two wanted for shooting in Hattiesburg

 HATTIESBURG, Miss.
-(WHLT) – The Hattiesburg Police Department (HPD) is looking for two suspects involved in a Thursday night shooting in the city.
-Police said the shooting left one man injured at 212 Martin Luther King Avenue.
+(WHLT) – Hattiesburg police are looking for two suspects involved in a Thursday night shooting.
+Police said the shooting left one man injured on Martin Luther King Avenue.

-According to HPD, 21-year-old Darius Powe has two active warrants for aggravated assault and shooting into a dwelling.
+According to Hattiesburg police, 21-year-old Darius Powe has two active warrants for aggravated assault and shooting into a dwelling.

 Police said 21-year-old Kenzell Blakely has two active warrants for two counts of aggravated assault in connection to the incident.